Level 3 Cambridge Technical Foundation Diploma in Performing Arts (MUSIC)

 On completion of this course, many students choose to progress onto a wide range of specialist music performance and recording courses that are available throughout the UK.
-Job roles in this sector include artist, composer/songwriter, session musician and record company personnel.
-Students may also go on to study acoustics, computing and media courses at university and pursue careers in music performance and promotion, composing for digital media, song writing, audio production, music video production, sound design, music industry management and music publishing.
+Students may also go on to study acoustics, computing and media courses and pursue careers in music performance and promotion, composing for digital media, song writing, audio production, music video production, sound design, music industry management and music publishing.

 - Organisation and time management skills through consistently working to deadlines